thedolphinos/error4js/README.md

 # @thedolphinos/error4js
-An error library for JavaScript.
+An error library for JavaScript and TypeScript.